thepanlab/Endoscopic_OCT_Epidural/README.md

     It process the images for epidural space (empty) from JPEG to numpy binary files

 * *0c-Join_datasets.ipynb* <br>
-    It concatenates the ndarray binaries from 0a and 0b.
+    It concatenates the numpy binary files from 0a and 0b.

 # Paper